Eric Haase Player Props: Tigers vs. Cardinals

 Eric Haase At The Plate

-- Haase has four doubles, two home runs and eight walks while hitting .278.
+- Haase has four doubles, two home runs and nine walks while batting .277.

-- Haase is batting .375 with two homers during his last outings and is on a four-game hitting streak.
+- Haase will look to extend his five-game hitting streak.
+He's batting .368 with two homers over the course of his last outings.

-- Haase has picked up a hit in 60.0% of his 25 games this season, with more than one hit in 20.0% of those games.

-- He has hit a home run in two of 25 games played this year, and in 2.3% of his plate appearances.
+- In 26 games played this year, he has gone deep in two of them.

-- In 20.0% of his games this season, Haase has had at least one RBI.
-He's picked up more than one in 12.0% and driven in three or more of his team's runs in one contest.
+- Haase has an RBI in six of 26 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run five times this season (20.0%), including one multi-run game.
+- He has scored at least one run six times this year (23.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.